 - It will give you room to customize that landing page for the customer that came in through a different marketing channel.

 By simply acknowledging the fact that they came from a particular channel, your prospects can have the idea that your organization prioritizes giving them customized material.
-This leads to your brand being known for personalization for their customers.
+This leads to your brand being known for personalization for its customers.

 This procedure can be as simple as adding a symbol for the social platform they came in from or acknowledging and thanking them for the fact that they took your call.